Star system (filmmaking): Decline of the star system

 From the 1930s to the 1960s, it was common practice for studios to arrange the contractual exchange of talent (directors, actors) for prestige pictures.
 The star system found new stars such as Marilyn Monroe, Marlon Brando, and James Dean.
 Stars would sometimes pursue these swaps themselves.
 Stars were becoming selective.
-Although punished and frowned upon by studio heads, several strong-willed stars received studio censure and publicity for refusing certain parts, on the belief that they knew better than the studio heads about the parts that were right for them.
+Although punished and frowned upon by studio heads, several strong-willed stars refused parts that they were assigned, on the belief that they knew better than the studio heads what parts were right for them.
 In one instance, Jane Greer negotiated her contract out of Howard Hawks' hands over the roles she felt were inappropriate for her.
 Olivia de Havilland and Bette Davis both sued their studios to be free of their gag orders (Davis lost, de Havilland won).
-The publicity accompanying these incidents fostered a growing suspicion among actors that a system more like being a free agent would be more personally beneficial to them than the suffocating star system.
-In 1959 Shirley MacLaine sued famed producer Hal Wallis over a contractual dispute, contributing further to the star system's demise.
-By the 1960s the star system was in decline.
+The publicity accompanying these incidents fostered a growing suspicion among actors that a free agent system would be more personally beneficial to them than the suffocating star system.
+In 1959, Shirley MacLaine sued famed producer Hal Wallis over a contractual dispute, contributing further to the star system's demise.
+By the 1960s, the star system was in decline.

-The conspiratorial aspect of the star system manipulating images and reality eventually began to falter.
-By the '60s and '70s, a more natural style of acting "the Stanislavski Method" started.
+Throughout the 1960s and 1970s, a more natural style of acting, the Stanislavski Method, became popular.
 With competition from TV, and entire studios changing hands, the star system faltered and did not recover.
-The studio system could no longer resist the changes occurring in entertainment, culture, labor, and news, and by 1970 the star system had disappeared.
+The studio system could no longer resist the changes occurring in entertainment, culture, labor, and news; by 1970, the star system had mostly disappeared.
+However, Universal Studios continued to offer talent contracts (typically for a seven-year period) until 1981–1982.